dylanaraps/pure-bash-bible/README.md

 x
 ```

-## Get the current cursor position.
+## Get the current cursor position

 This is useful when creating a TUI in pure bash.